calliope-project/sector-coupled-euro-calliope/README.md

 To run the Sector-Coupled Euro-Calliope workflow, you need to undertake the following steps:

 1. Clone this repository, including the submodules: `git clone --recurse-submodules git@github.com:calliope-project/sector-coupled-euro-calliope.git`
-2. Populate the different subworkflow data directories with manual data.
 4. Install the base conda environment: `conda env create -f environment.yaml` + `conda activate sector-coupled-euro-calliope`.
 5. Build the Calliope model definition by runnning the workflow from the top level (same place as this file can be found): `snakemake --use-conda --cores 1` (You can change the number of cores, or run using the cluster profile by adding the argument `--profile config/euler`).
 If you need to rebuild something from the `euro-calliope` subworkflow, then you should `cd` into the directory and run snakemake from there: `snakemake --configfile ../config/euro-calliope-2050.yaml --use-conda --cores 1 [path/to/file]`.